 In the next 15 years, the Zodiac Killer committed six known murders and may have been responsible for 40 unsolved killings, 39 of which were women.

-Next to die was 17 year old David Faraday and his 16 year old girlfriend.
+Next to die was 17-year-old David Faraday and his 16-year-old girlfriend, Betty Lou Jensen.

-A few days before Christmas in 1968 the lovers sat parked up in a rural lane outside Vallejo, North California, a gunman jumped out shooting Faraday in the head, his girlfriend managed to run 10 meters before five bullets hit her in the back.
+A few days before Christmas in 1968 the lovers sat parked up in a rural lane outside Vallejo, North California, a gunman jumped out shooting Faraday in the head, Betty Lou managed to run 10 meters before five bullets hit her in the back.

 Six months later another young couple was similarly shot in their car.
-The boy lived but his girlfriend died.
+The boy – Michael Mageau (19) – lived but his girlfriend – Darlene Ferrin (22) – died.

 Forty minutes later Vallejo police received an anonymous call from a man telling officers of the killing and claiming responsibility for Faraday’s death the previous year.